ProbateShow Table of Contents

 Probate details vary significantly by state, and sometimes even by county, but there are many common elements.
 While it is sometimes possible to settle an estate without going through probate, many of the basic concepts are the same whether or not the court is involved:

 Executor Appointment: The first step in the probate process is to get the court to formally appoint you as executor (or personal representative, or administrator, or whatever local term is used).
 This step requires filing documents with the court, notifying potentially interested parties, and obtaining a probate bond if required.
 In AZ, you will also need to obtain a certificate of probate training.
 See Becoming an Executor for details, and Probate Forms.

 Estate Inventory: You will need to provide the court with an official inventory of the estate (all assets and debts).
 Often, an initial version of this inventory will be required along with the probate application, but this inventory can be updated later if additional information comes to light.
 See Taking Inventory.

-In Each State: Personal property (such as cars or stock certificates) are probated in the decedent's legal state of residence, but real estate is probated where the property is physically located.
+In Each State: Personal property (such as a bank account or coin collection) is generally probated in the decedent's legal state of residence, but real estate is probated where the property is physically located.
 Certain classes of personal property, such as vehicles that are registered and titled out of state, may also need to be probated in the jurisdiction where the property is domiciled.
-If there are multiple real properties in a single state, you can probate them all in the same probate court, but if the decedent owned property in multiple states, you'll have to go through this process in multiple locations.
+If there are multiple real properties in a single state, you can probate them all in the same probate court, but if the decedent owned property in multiple states or internationally, you'll have to go through the settlement process in multiple locations (see Ancillary Probate).